Mejri10/codewars-solutions/6-kyu/alphabet-war---airstrike---letters-massacre/python/README.md

 # Task

 Write a function that accepts `fight` string consists of only small letters and `*` which means a bomb drop place.
-Return who wins the fight.
+Return who wins the fight after bombs are exploded.
 When the left side wins return `Left side wins!`, when the right side wins return `Right side wins!`, in other case return `Let's fight again!`.

 The left side letters and their power:
 ```